 2. Implement Shipping Insurance

-- In case of package loss or theft, insurance will give the seller his money back.
+Shipping should be insured by Route, Shipsurance, or others.
+In case of package loss or theft, insurance will give the seller their money back.

 3. Offer Alternative Pickup Options

-- The trust-conscious buyer will appreciate the fact that there are more than 900,000 pickup points worldwide offered by Amazon.
+Be prepared to suggest alternative drop-off points such as work addresses or Amazon Hub locations.
+The trust-conscious buyer will appreciate the fact that there are more than 900,000 pickup points worldwide offered by Amazon.

 4. Track A-to-Z Claims and Appeal Unfair Refunds

-- If an A-to-Z claim does not end up holding true, give proof of delivery and dispute the refund.
+If an A-to-Z claim does not end up holding true, give proof of delivery and dispute the refund.
+Track claim history and respond within the 72-hour dispute period set by Amazon.

 How Amazon’s Stolen Package Policy Compares to Other Marketplaces